Admitted Students

 Learning and Simulation Center

 The Learning & Simulation Center will help you learn practical nursing skills in the safety of a simulation lab.
-Watch an official video tour of the Learning and Simulation Center and/or join our nursing recruiters for a walkthrough of the Center.
+Get an early look by watching our video tour of the lab space!

 Diversity and Student Inclusion